 Noncontrolling Interest - The noncontrolling interest in a subsidiary is initially recognized at estimated fair value on the acquisition date and is presented within total equity in the Company's consolidated balance sheets.
-The Company presents the noncontrolling interest and the amount of consolidated net income/ (loss) attributable to The Pennant Group, Inc. in its consolidated and combined statements of income.
-Net income per share is calculated based on net income/ (loss) attributable to The Pennant Group, Inc.'s stockholders.
+The Company presents the noncontrolling interest and the amount of consolidated net income (loss) attributable to The Pennant Group, Inc. in its consolidated statements of income.
+Net income per share is calculated based on net income (loss) attributable to The Pennant Group, Inc.'s stockholders.
 The carrying amount of the noncontrolling interest is adjusted based on an allocation of subsidiary earnings based on ownership interest.

 Share-Based Compensation -The Company measures and recognizes compensation expense for all share-based payment awards, including employee stock options and restricted stock, made to employees and Pennant's directors based on estimated fair values, ratably over the requisite service period of the award.
 The Company accounts for forfeitures as they occur.
 Net income has been reduced as a result of the recognition of the fair value of all stock options and restricted stock awards issued, the amount of which is contingent upon the number of future grants and other variables.
-The total amount of share-based compensation was \$10,040, \$8,335, and \$3,382 for the years ended December 31, 2021, 2020 and 2019, respectively, of which \$7,964, \$7,222 and \$2,769, respectively, was recorded in general and administrative expense, with the difference being recorded in cost of services.
+The total amount of share-based compensation was \$3,086, \$10,040, and \$8,335 for the years ended December 31, 2022, 2021 and 2020, respectively, of which \$647, \$7,964 and \$7,222, respectively, was recorded in general and administrative expense, with the difference being recorded in cost of services.
 For further discussion see Note 12, Options and Awards.